 Whether you need to send over a large amount of money to New Zealand for a mortgage down payment, or you just need to cover some of the fees involved in buying a home overseas, you’ll probably find you need to make an international payment or two.
 Sending money abroad can prove very expensive, especially once you take into account the costs of both fees and exchange rate markups.

 A smart way to cut the costs of sending money overseas is to use a specialist provider like Wise.
 All payments are made using the mid-market exchange rate with no markup, and the fees are low and transparent.
-All in all this means you could save up to 8x compared to using your regular bank, for a convenient and simple, 5-star service.

 Buying a home is never cheap - and when you’re buying overseas it’s especially important to understand the costs in advance.
 Here are some of the key fees to know about⁷: